 The Prohibition Party was originally formed pre-prohibition in 1869 and remains America’s oldest third party.
 It was the first political party to permit women as members.
-Thomas Nast, the famed cartoonist for Harper’s Weekly in the late 1800s who created the elephant to symbolize the Republican Party and the donkey for Democrats, settled on the camel for the Prohibition Party, since that animal drinks only water.
+Thomas Nast, the famed cartoonist for Harper’s Weekly in the late 1800s who created the elephant to symbolize the Republican Party and the donkey for Democrats, settled on the camel for the Prohibition Party (since that animal drinks only water).
 The Prohibition Party is today little more than a curiosity with very little support left.
 Its platform remains opposed to alcohol as well as tobacco.
-Its candidate for president of the United States in 2012 garnered just 519 votes nationwide.
+The party’s presidential candidate (Phil Collins of Nevada) garnered 4,844 votes in the 2020 US Federal election.

-Some folks were so sure that alcohol lead to almost all crimes, that towns actually sold off their jails right before Prohibition went into effect.
+Some folks were so sure that alcohol led to almost all crimes that towns actually sold off their jails right before Prohibition went into effect.
 What ended up happening?
 Severe overcrowding and increased federal spending on prisons . . . or the exact opposite of what people thought would happen.